desrosj/toggle-wpautop/readme.txt

 2. Settings->Writing page with plugin settings.

 == Changelog ==
+= 1.2.5 =
+* Fixing an issue where http://translate.wordpress.org did not detect the stable version correctly.

 = 1.2.4 =
 * A few additional steps to make the plugin accessible to http://translate.wordpress.org.